Stowaway4331/next-trial/README.md

 # About

-This is a sample login/signup page built with [Next.js](https://nextjs.org/) and [NextAuth.js](https://next-auth.js.org/) that demonstrates how a website can be proected by OAuth.
+This is a sample login/signup page built with [Next.js](https://nextjs.org/) and [NextAuth.js](https://next-auth.js.org/) that demonstrates how a website can be protected by OAuth.

 # Tech Stack